-You probably know greyhounds are the fastest dogs in the world (up to 45 mph).
+You probably know greyhounds are the fastest dogs in the world (up to 45 mph) but there are many other quirks with them, and that’s why greyhounds make great pets

-Here are 10 other fun facts about greyhounds you might surprise you…
+Here are 10 other fun facts about greyhounds that might surprise you…

 1. Greyhounds Don’t Like to Sit.